peterwittek/somoclu/README.md

 * Both dense and sparse input data are supported.
 * Large maps of several hundred thousand neurons are feasible.
 * Integration with Databionic ESOM Tools.
-* Python, R, and MATLAB interfaces for the dense CPU kernel.
+* Python, R, and MATLAB interfaces for the dense CPU and GPU kernels.

 For more information, refer to the following paper:

 Peter Wittek (2013).
 Somoclu: An Efficient Distributed Library for Self-Organizing Maps. [arXiv:1305.1422](http://arxiv.org/abs/1305.1422).

 Usage
-==
+===
+Basic Use
+---
 Somoclu takes a plain text input file -- either dense or sparse data.
 Example files are included.

     $ [mpirun -np NPROC] somoclu [OPTIONs] INPUT_FILE OUTPUT_PREFIX